Decide What's Important and What Is Less So

 • Support/Retention: If the customer support ticketing system is down, customers with problems can't get help, leading to immense frustration and potential churn.

 By analyzing impact through the CVCC lens, the consequences become far more vivid and compelling.
-"Loss of the CRM system" becomes "a complete inability to process new sales leads or support existing customers, causing direct revenue loss and significant reputational damage."
-This framing aligns the BIA directly with the ultimate goal of any business: creating and retaining satisfied customers.
+“Loss of the CRM system” becomes “a complete inability to process new sales leads or support existing customers, causing direct revenue loss and significant reputational damage.”
+This framing aligns the BIA directly with the goal of any business: creating and retaining satisfied customers.
 It transforms the discussion from technical risk to the preservation of the customer relationship and the value chain that supports it.

 From document to real value